Infinidat/infinisdk/doc/object_collections.rst

 Overview
 --------

-This document describes the interface interacting with a collection of objects (as deinfed in ?) of a specific system.
+This document describes the interface interacting with a collection of objects (as deinfed in :ref:`typesystem`) of a specific system.

 Attaching objects types to system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~